 - contact your GP team by phone or online whenever possible

-- tell the staff if you or someone that you live with are displaying any coronavirus symptoms immediately
+- tell the staff if you, or someone that you live with, are displaying any coronavirus or other breathing symptoms.
+(This is the same whether you have had a test or not)

-Do not turn up at the practice without an appointment, whether you have had a test or not.
+Do not turn up at the practice without an appointment.

 Phone and video appointments